jiezhou87/HANTS-GEE/readme.rst

 powerfull computation resource of GEE.

 Main features:
- - HANTS kernel
+ - Complete HANTS kernel implementation
- - Long-term (multiple years) processing for pre-defined area.
-Each year is processed seperately with half of an year overlap.
+ - Scalable reconstrction tasks (spatiotemporal extent & resolution).
- - processing result can be export to google drive as well as Assets for further analysis.
+ - Processing result can be export to google drive as well as Assets for further analysis.
  - TO speed up the exporting and downloading, one can choose to export final harmonic coefficient and then construct final image series in local PC.